elliotgaramendi/tecsup/o3/algorithms/laboratories/lab06/guide.md

 ### Challenge 3: Traffic Light Simulation

 **Problem**: Create a simulation of traffic flow through an intersection with traffic lights.
-Vehicles arrive at random intervals and must wait at red lights.
+Vehicles arrive at fixed intervals and must wait at red lights.

 **Approach**:
 - Use circular queues to represent each lane of traffic